RuthyYao/wine_quality_classification/README.md

 The final model using Random Forest algorithms achieve a prediction accuracy of 93.4% and a F1 score (a combination of precision and recall) of 71.2%.

-The ranking of the 11 parameters based on the level of contribution to the quality classification is as following.
+The ranking of the 11 parameters based on their significance to the quality classification is as following.

 ![feature_importance_random](./Images/feature_importance_random.png)